saljahmi/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+With useRouteMatch, you can change a paramter in the url so it goes to your desired path.
+This allows for the use of nested routes.

 1. How would you explain form validation to someone who has never programmed before?

+Validation is when the page checks that your input in the form matches what they desire.
+You can validate if a user's password input is long enough, for example.
+This makes it so that whatever information may be submitted through the form will meet the neccesary requirements for that data to be used elsewhere.

 1. In 1-2 sentences, define end to end testing.

+End to end testing checks what the user experience will be from end to end.
+These tests mimic user interactions with the site, and can inform us if there are any bigs or issues that may be encountered by the user.

 ## Instructions